 Hawaii has the distinction of being both one of the oldest and largest captive domiciles in the United States.

 The increase in Hawaii captives, though, is far overshadowed by their huge premium growth.
-In 2019, Hawaii captives generated $10.95 billion in premiums, up dramatically from $4.36 billion in 2015.
+In 2019, the most recent year statistics are available, Hawaii captives generated $10.95 billion in premiums, up dramatically from $4.36 billion in 2015.

 Captive managers attribute Hawaii's steady growth as a captive domicile to several factors, especially the expertise of management firms and regulators.

 "Hawaii is a mature captive domicile with a rich history of serving a wide range of captive owners, large and small.
 We have a robust local service provider infrastructure, highly experienced in meeting the unique needs of captives," said Fay Okamoto, senior vice president, Hawaii captives, for Artex Solutions Inc. in Honolulu.

 "As a result, Hawaii captive owners receive high-level, consultative, and timely responses from regulators and service providers," Ms. Okamoto added.

 Others concur with that assessment.
 "We have a very robust network of service providers," said Matt Takamine, the former president of the Hawaii Captive Insurance Council and executive managing director and captive operations leader for Beecher Carlson in Honolulu.

 Referring to Andrew Kurata, deputy commissioner and captive insurance administrator for the Hawaii Department of Consumer Affairs Insurance Division in Honolulu, Mr. Takamine said Hawaii has a "top-notch" captive regulator along with an accessible and knowledgeable staff.